 This means the cost of B2B ecommerce platforms can vary quite a bit, but with a system that’s tailored to a business’ exact needs, the investment can pay back in spades.

 When it comes to developing B2B ecommerce platforms, Magento has become the industry standard.
 It’s a open source ecommerce platform that developers use to tailor online stores to advanced business needs.
 It was acquired by Adobe in 2018 and became part of the Adobe Experience Cloud.
 A Forrester report on B2B and B2C commerce suites named the platform as market leader.

-Of course, the cost of a B2B eCommerce platform varies based on project scope and required features.
+Of course, the cost of a B2B commerce platform varies based on project scope and required features.
 We’ll focus on pricing for a Magento site, as it’s the most comprehensive and robust platform available.
-Here’s a general breakdown of what a Magento B2B eCommerce platform can cost:
+Here’s a general breakdown of what a Magento B2B ecommerce platform can cost:

 Multiple factors determine which Magento price tier fits a project.
 We’ll explore three of the most influential factors next, focusing on Magento sites.
 (Related post: How Much Does a Magento 2 Site Cost?)